Particular/docs.particular.net/transports/sqs/performance-tuning.md

 A single endpoint requires multiple connections.
 Connections might be established or reused due to the connection pooling of the HTTP client infrastructure.
 By default, a single SQS client has a connection limit of 50 connections.
 When more than 50 connections are used, the endpoint connections will get queued up, and performance might decrease.

-It is possible to set the `ConnectionLimit` property on the client programmatically by overriding the [client](/transports/sqs/configuration-options.md#client) or set the `ServicePointManager.DefaultConnectionLimit` (recommended).
+It is possible to set the `ConnectionLimit` property on the client programmatically by overriding the [SQS client](/transports/sqs/configuration-options.md#sqs-client) or the [SNS client](/transports/sqs/configuration-options.md#sns-client) as needed, or by setting the `ServicePointManager.DefaultConnectionLimit` (recommended).

 include: servicepoint-manager-connection-limit